Although the hospitalization is

 our physicians and staff will continue to monitor our recent transplant

-recipients very closely in the clinic.
+recipients very closely in the clinic during recovery.
 Patients enjoy the comfort of

-home as they recover, yet still receive the medical attention they need
+home as they recover, yet still receive their necessary medical attention at our clinic.

 Clinic visits are scheduled weekly or